Last Updated on August 6, 2023 by Cheryl Moreo

-If you are talking about switching the size of the yarn, the answer is no. Because your yarn weight has a lot to do with the finished size and look of a project, by using a yarn of a different weight, you risk your project coming out the wrong size.
-Generally, you cannot substitute yarn weights unless you are making something like a blanket or scarf where it will not matter as much, and you can easily adjust your project for the change in size.
+If you are talking about switching the size of the yarn, the answer is no. Because your yarn weight has a lot to do with the finished size and look of a project, using yarn of different weights risks your project coming out the wrong size.
+Generally, you cannot substitute yarn weights unless you are making something like a blanket or scarf, where it will not matter as much, and you can easily adjust your project for the change in size.

 If you choose to use a different type of fiber, the result may look and feel other than the pattern.

 If you are switching to a different brand with the same yarn weight, the answer is yes, but there are several things to consider: fiber, drape, yarn construction, and gauge.
-It would be best to use the same yarn thickness recommended by the pattern.
+It would be best to use the same yarn thickness the pattern recommends.
 I recommend reading the following article from A Bee in the Bonnet: “The Knitter’s Guide to Yarn Substitution.”

 5. Where does knitting yarn come from?